MakafuiPrime/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Changed owner and group at a goal
+Another change of name and group